 Lack of communication can have a profound impact on the functioning of a group.
 If your team members cannot convey the problems or the requirements of a task to each other, chances are your project can take much longer to complete.

 To promote healthy communication and help your team members better understand each other, initiate team building activities once a week.

 5. It Fosters a Feeling of Safety

 Whether your employees are working from home or in the workplace, it is possible for them to feel left out.
-However, when you organize team building activities, your employees feel a part of a group.
-They have a sense of belonging and feel safe in association with the organization.
+However, when you organize team-building activities, your employees feel a part of a group.
+Remote workers have a sense of belonging and feel safe in association with the organization.

 Section 3: Team Building Trends and Stats

 Are you looking for the latest employee team building stats and trends?

 Over the past decade, new collaborative tools and technologies have changed how we think about employee team building.
 But what do the actual numbers say about team building?
 Here are some important statistics.

 About 75% of employers rate teamwork and collaboration as “very important,” yet only 18% of employees get communication evaluations at their performance reviews.
 (Source)